 Stirling Highland Games is a traditional Highland games competition held annually on the 3rd Saturday of August at Stirling Sports Village.
-The first Stirling Highland Games was held at Wellgreen in 1870, some 149 years ago, with 4000 people attending.

 The event nowadays attracts a much wider visiting audience with people travelling to Stirling from all over the world.
 The honorary role of Games Chieftain is chosen by the Stirling Highland Games committee from a list of famous sons or daughters of Stirling who have excelled in their respective discipline.